The Complete Guide to Two-Factor Authentication

 A physical characteristic of the user (biometrics), such as a fingerprint, eye iris, voice, typing speed, pattern in key press intervals, etc.

-Somewhere that you are, such as a connection to a specific computing network (specific VPN connection) or utilizing a GPS signal to identify the location.
+Somewhere that you are located, such as a connection to a specific computing network (specific VPN connection) or utilizing a GPS signal to identify the location.

-These are used in a multitude of ways and provide combinations to authenticate people, transactions, and provide access to services or devices.
-Usually, we have our first experiences with global services that we sign up for, such as Facebook, Instagram or Google, that recommend setting up one or several forms of 2FA for your account to ensure additional security.
+These are used in a multitude of ways in two-factor authentication to authenticate people, transactions, and provide access to services or devices.
+Usually, we have our first experiences with global services that we sign up for, such as Facebook, Instagram, or Google, that recommend setting up one or several forms of two-factor authentication for your account to ensure additional security.

-Another possibility is applying for loans or making transactions online where banks, lenders or service providers verify your phone number and the fact that you have that particular device.
+Another possibility is applying for loans or making transactions online where banks, lenders, or service providers verify your phone number and the fact that you own that particular device.
 Most phones nowadays also have biometric scanners for the face or fingerprints, allowing only the owner with the specific authenticated biometric features to access the device.

-A good example of describing 2FA in terms of a real-life situation is to have two locks on your home door.
-That counts as 2FA as well, since there are two forms of authentication (keys) that are used to generate access to the person’s home (possession).
+Two-factor authentication in a real-life situation would be having two locks on your home door.
+There are two forms of authentication (keys) that are used to access the person’s home (possession).

 Why should I care?

-Having control and security when it comes to our information is crucial, particularly when considering the increasing effects that our online presence has on our everyday lives.
-Consequently, this effect becomes more evident, so do the security risks concerned, should this information be obtained by someone with criminal and/or ill intentions.
+Having control of the security of our personal information is crucial.
+Especially considering the effects that our online presence has on our everyday lives.
+As this effect becomes more evident, so do the security risks.

 General passwords are vulnerable

 Even if the string is long and complicated, it’s still just one piece of information that can be obtained, copied, hacked, and leaked, leaving our information unprotected.
 Leaks on a major scale have become more frequent over the past few years.
-At this point, it seems that new leaks occur almost weekly and the scale keeps ramping up.
-As data security keeps evolving, unfortunately, so do methods of data theft.
+At this point, it seems that new leaks occur almost weekly.
+As data security keeps evolving, so do methods of data theft.
 So, leaks are unlikely to disappear.

-Additionally, as the number of passwords usage increases, the reusing of passwords also occurs, which makes the password more memorable and, therefore, even more vulnerable.
+Additionally, as the number of passwords usage increases, people are more likely to reuse the same password.
+Making accounts that use the same password more vulnerable.

-So, as we put more personal data online every day, we can’t just rely on the good old password to protect our account.
-Statistics show that “123456” is, unfortunately, still the most used password and most certainly the worst.
-Thus, levelling up the complexity of a password is the first thing to do but it also isn’t enough anymore to meet the minimum-security requirements.
+We can’t just rely on the good old password to protect our accounts.
+Statistics show that “123456” is the most used password and most certainly the worst.

-Moreover, if you’re in the European Economic Area or provide services for European citizens, you pretty much have to have a 2FA system in place to protect their data and process it securely.
+If you’re in the European Economic Area or provide services for European citizens, you have to have a two-factor authentication system in place to protect their data and process it securely.

 Users pay more and more attention to data security, not just the legislature

-We already have GDPR and PSD2 in Europe, pushing the companies to opt for more secure solutions but the users themselves in many cases still need to put the tools in action and secure their accounts with the 2FA option provided, as well as choose strong passwords.
+We already have GDPR and PSD2 in Europe, pushing companies to opt for more secure solutions but the users themselves in many cases still need to put the tools in action and secure their accounts with the two-factor authentication option provided, as well as choose strong passwords.

 Different forms of 2FA

-Even two doors with different locks are considered multi-factor authentication, though, for the purposes of this guide, we’ll take a more in-depth look into the multiple ways that our data is protected when online services are concerned.
+Let's take a more in-depth look at the multiple ways our data is protected when online services are concerned.

 Knowledge factors are the most commonly used form of authentication.
-In this form, the user is required to prove knowledge of a secret in order to receive authentication and, therefore, access, so anything from a password or PIN code to your mother’s maiden name is considered a knowledge factor.
+In this form, the user is required to prove knowledge of a secret in order to receive authentication and get access.
+Anything from a password or PIN code to your mother’s maiden name is considered a knowledge factor.

-Possession factors (something only the user has) have been used for authentication for years, in the form of a key to a lock.
-The basic principle is that the key embodies a secret, which is shared between the lock and the key and the same principle underlies possession factor authentication in computer systems.
+Possession factors (something only the user has) have been used in two-factor authentication for years, in the form of a key to a lock.
+The basic principle is that the key embodies a secret, which is shared between the lock.
+The same principle underlies possession factor authentication in computer systems.

-A security token is an example of a possession factor, same goes for a mobile phone.
-The latter can create some issues though, as it needs to be secured by multiple layers since we often access our personal services and authenticate the second layer via our phone as well.
-So, if it’s stolen and access is gained, it also means that the multiple factors are negated if they exist on the same handset.
-Thus, hard passcodes, biometric protection, and multiple different passcodes on the authentication layers are important to have.
+A security token is an example of a possession factor, such as a mobile phone.
+Possession factors are difficult to hack because they require the user to access the phone.
+Multiple layers of security guarantee the user to easily move through security checks.
+If a phone is stolen and access gained, it also means that the multiple factors are negated should they exist on the same handset.
+Hard passcodes, biometric protection, and multiple different passcodes on the authentication layers are important to have set up.

-These also include PIN codes that are sent to a mobile device such as SMS codes or OTPs that are currently the most popular means of multi-factor authentication when combined with a username and passcode.
+These also include PIN codes that are sent to a phone number on a mobile device such as 2FA SMS codes or OTPs that are currently the most popular means of multi-factor authentication when combined with a username and passcode.

 Disconnected tokens have no connections to the client’s computer.
 They typically use a built-in screen to display the generated authentication data, which is manually typed in by the user.
 These are usually called passcode calculators.